OpenHantek/OpenHantek6022/docs/limitations.md

    - The device has no internal storage (except for a small fifo buffer), all data is streamed in real time as USB bulk transfer.
    - Supports 48, 30, 24, 16, 15, 12, 10, 8, 6, 5, 4, 3, 2, 1 MS/s and 500, 200, 100, 60 kS/s samplerates.
    - Due to the USB bandwith constraints the max usable samplerate is limited: Max 30 MS/s for CH1 only and max 15 MS/s for CH1+CH2 and also CH2 only - otherwise data overrun occurs.
+   - Under Linux (even better if using a realtime kernel) the priority of the program can be raised when the user is member of a *realtime* group, e.g. audio:

+    1. set limits in /etc/security/limits.d:
+       @audio - rtprio 99
+    2. add user to the group, e.g. audio: usermod -a -G audio <your_user_name>
+    or set the limits only for your user in /etc/security/limits.d:
+       <your_user_name> - rtprio 99

    - The scope program works with blocks of 20000 samples - either 8 bit samples for CH1 only or 16 bit samples otherwise.
    - Two analog input channels with 8-bit sample-width, max input voltage range is -5 V..+5 V, values outside this range are clipped (shown as minimum or maximum value).
    - For low effective sampling rates < 1 MS/s a 10X..100X oversampling is used to increase the signal-to-noise ratio by 10..20 dB and to get a better voltage resolution (up to > 11 effective bits).